AlexWaygood/typeshed-stats/stats_website/stats.md

 ## Stats on typeshed's stubs for `pyRFC3339`

 ### Number of lines
-18
+21

 ### Package status: *up to date*
 These stubs should be fairly up to date.
 In CI, stubtest tests these stubs against the latest version of the package that's available.

-### Stubtest settings in CI: *missing stubs ignored*
+### Stubtest settings in CI: *error on missing stub*
-The `--ignore-missing-stub` stubtest setting is used in CI.
+Objects missing from the stub cause stubtest to emit an error in CI.

 ### Pyright settings in CI: *strict*
 All files are tested with the stricter pyright settings in CI.

 ### Statistics on the annotations in typeshed's stubs for `pyRFC3339`
 - Parameters (excluding `self`, `cls`, `metacls` and `mcls`):
-    - Annotated parameters: 14
+    - Annotated parameters: 15
     - Unannotated parameters: 0
-    - Explicit `Any` parameters: 0
+    - Explicit `Any` parameters: 1
     - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 0
 - Returns:
-    - Annotated returns: 8
+    - Annotated returns: 9
     - Unannotated returns: 0
     - Explicit `Any` returns: 0
     - Explicitly `Incomplete` (or partially `Incomplete`) returns: 0